2020PB/police-brutality/reports/Pennsylvania.md

 ### Police tear gas protesters | September 13th

-Following a police shooting in Lancaster, protesters gathered in the streets, forming makeshift barricades.
+Following a police shooting in Lancaster, protesters gathered at West Chestnut and North Prince Streets, forming makeshift barricades in the road.
 Police responded with chemical agents - believed by protesters to be tear gas, though police claim it was "OC spray," the same compound as pepper spray.
 However, a spent canister recovered by a journalist shows police used "CS smoke," or tear gas.

 12 Protesters were arrested.
 One was a minor who was shortly released.
 Seven are being held on $1,000,000 bail (current as of September 15th, 2020).
 The ACLU has released a statement decrying the high bail.